fenago/intro-ruby/lab_guides/Lab_1.md

 =======

-In this chapter, we learned about the fundamentals of Ruby and its key features.
+In this lab, we learned about the fundamentals of Ruby and its key features.
 We started with the history of Ruby and the key programming paradigms the language supports that make it unique and powerful at the same time.
 We then learned about using Ruby code with the IRB and also